 I accidentally got my detector wet and now it does not work.

 The most important thing here is to remove the batteries as soon as possible.
-This is because the water will cause damage through short circuiting components.
+This is because the water will cause damage through short-circuiting components.
 If there is no power this cannot happen.

-If your detector got wet with fresh water or rain water, a few days in a warm place such as an airing cupboard should be all that is required.
+If your detector got wet with fresh water or rainwater, a few days in a warm place such as an airing cupboard should be all that is required.

 If it was sea water (salt water) the corrosive effects of this on the circuitry will disastrous if not dealt with immediately.
-Unless you are competent enough to open the control box and manually dry the circuitry we would recommend you contact your service centre and have them do it as soon as possible.
+Unless you are competent enough to open the control box and manually dry the circuitry we would recommend you contact your service center and have them do it as soon as possible.